Professor of Pathology and Genomic Medicine, Institute for Academic Medicine

 Full Member, Research Institute

-Program Director, Anatomic & Clinical Residency and Neuropathology Residency, Department of Pathology & Genomic Medicine
+Program Director, Anatomic & Clinical Residency and Neuropathology Fellowship, Department of Pathology & Genomic Medicine

 Weill Cornell Medical College